 The aims and objectives of the Charity are clearly defined within the Governing Instruments, previously referred to and compared to the duties and responsibilities of the freemen prior to the Municipal Act of 1835 are much diminished.
 Before 1835 the freemen had the total responsibility for providing the local government and voting in elections.
 We do, however, still hold and manage vast areas of land acquired prior to 1835 and one such area is within the East Marsh where our market is situated.
 The East Marsh Ward has historically been in the top 5 worst deprived wards in the whole of Europe, Government statistics are damming and the area remains in dire need of urgent regeneration.
 It would not be in the interests of the Enrolled Freemen to be left managing an area of dereliction.
-It is for this reason that we initially embarked upon The Freemen's Community and Craft Project within the market, working with partners to start and tackle the issues of worklessness in the area and, on a much larger scale, why we continue to actively work with the Local Authority and Lincolnshire Housing Partnership (formerly Shoreline Housing Partnership) on the broader issues of regeneration in order to ensure that we create a thriving and sustainable community for the future.
-It is also for this reason why an application was made to the ERDF and funding acquired for the creation of the Business Hub that is now complete and occupies what was a vacant, semi-derelict area of the Market building.
-It is also the reason why the trustees applied for and were granted ownership of the block of semi-derelict land on Freeman Street to the north of the Market, now referred to as the Freeman Centre, with a view to this being an important part of the future regeneration of the East Marsh.
+It is for this reason that we initially embarked upon The Freemen's Community and Craft Project within the market, working with partners to start and tackle the issues of worklessness in the area and, on a much larger scale, why we continue to actively work with the Local Authority and Lincolnshire Housing Partnership on the broader issues of regeneration in order to ensure that we create a thriving and sustainable community for the future.
+It is also for this reason why a successful application for funding was made to the ERDF in 2011 for the creation of the Business Hub that is now complete and occupies what was a vacant, semi-derelict area of the Market building.
+It is also the reason why the Trustees applied for and were granted ownership of the block of semi-derelict land on Freeman Street to the north of the Market, now referred to as the Freeman Centre, with a view to this being an important part of the future regeneration of the East Marsh.
+The first stage of this began during the year and a lease with the YMCA has now been signed, with commencement of the build imminent.
 This takes the Freemen back to the very heart and soul of their original purpose as set out in the town's first Royal Charter of 1201, to be of public service and benefit.